Hand pressing spray button on naloxone nasal spray

 Grab and use some fentanyl test strips to help reduce the chance of an overdose occurring in the first place.
 These strips test drugs for fentanyl contamination.
 They give you a simple yes or no on whether fentanyl’s present — just not how much.
 Most fentanyl test strips on the market cost one dollar per strip, and free or low-cost test strips are also available at California’s syringe services programs (SSPs).
 You can find more information from the California Department of Public Health.

-Learn about harm reduction practices (acting in alliance with people who use drugs for safer and managed drug use).
+Learn about treatment resources and harm reduction practices (acting in alliance with people who use drugs for safer and managed drug use).

 Recognizing an opioid overdose